 On the other hand, some investors who believe that it is possible to beat the market by superior stock selection opt to invest in another class of funds that track non-cap weighted strategies--popularly known as smart beta.

-By attempting to pick stocks that have a better chance of risk-return performance, non-cap weighted indexes are based on certain fundamental characteristics, or a combination of such.
+These indexes attempt to select stocks that have better chances of risk-return performance, based on certain fundamental characteristics or a combination of such characteristics.

 Fund Sponsor & Index

-The fund is managed by Charles Schwab, and has been able to amass over $293.40 M, which makes it one of the average sized ETFs in the Style Box - All Cap Value.
+The fund is managed by Charles Schwab, and has been able to amass over $241.73 million, which makes it one of the larger ETFs in the Style Box - All Cap Value.
 Before fees and expenses, FNDB seeks to match the performance of the Russell RAFI US Index.